Rewinding motors with great results

 Pretty good considering all I did was to swap out some copper.
 The rewound motors can also handle higher current due to the increased copper area.

-One thought on “Rewinding motors with great results
+One response to “Rewinding motors with great results”

 Leave a Reply